TanayyyS/CODSOFT/codsoft_task1/README.md

 Project Structure:

-This folder contains a README, the to_do_list.py script, and a screenshot showing successful execution of the program.
+This folder contains a README, the to_do_list.py script, and an output file showing successful execution of the program.

 Input/Output Example: